AlexBetita/product-hunt-clone/README.md

 * Users can edit, view profile and other users profile.
 * Users can post and view discussions.
 * Users can upvote products.

 --not yet implemented--

+* comments,
-comments, searchbar(current implementation is anyone can look up a user and visit their profile through url `https://producthuntclone.herokuapp.com/@[USER_NAME]`), edit and delete discussions.
+* searchbar(current implementation is anyone can look up a user and visit their profile through url `https://producthuntclone.herokuapp.com/@[USER_NAME]`) or click a users icon
+* edit and delete discussions

 <a name="code_snippets"/>